 The faculty of the college and university are organized with assemblies and committees which carry out faculty responsibilities for shared governance.
 Part V of the Faculty Handbook describes the structure of faculty governance.
-Revisions of policies in the remainder of Part V become effective immediately upon approval by the Faculty Senate (or for changes to part 5.4 the Joint Faculty Assembly) and both presidents (or at an alternate date stipulated in the policy itself).
-Revisions to Part V originating from either the Faculty Senate or the presidents should be acted upon and notification provided within 60 academic calendar days.
+Revisions of policies in the remainder of Part V become effective immediately upon approval by the Joint Faculty Assembly and both presidents (or at an alternate date stipulated in the policy itself).
+Revisions to Part V originating from either the Joint Faculty Assembly or the presidents should be acted upon and notification provided within 60 academic calendar days.